weaversa/cryptol-course/labs/cryptol-overview/lab-xx-overview.md

 # Language Features

-So what makes Cryptol special?
+So what makes Cryptol special compared to other langauges?

 Cryptol is a language designed with Cryptography specifically in mind -- much of the syntax and language was designed with the way that real cryptographers think about and design systems.
 This allows the Cryptol user to create formal algorithm specifications that closely imitate the style used to describe these algorithms mathematically.